tomtitchener/RealSimpleMusic/README.md

   - Articulations need to be proportional in a way that doesn't sound odd.

-* Incomplete Features:
-  - render tempos in Lilypond.
-First, experiment by hand-editing a Lilypond file to see if I can get a second tempo using space and the << and >> delimiters to group a pair of sequences together on the same staff.

 * Tests:
   - articulations render in midi (canon examples, by ear)
   - pan changes render in midi  (canon examples, by ear)